louiss0/cn-efs/README.md

 - `text-gray-500` vs `[color:#6b7280]` utility vs arbitrary property

 I have decided to do this because I don't think it's good practice to write utility classes inconsistently.

+We also don't have a cache. **When React rerenders all of the work will all be redone again**.